jojozhuang/jojozhuang.github.io/_popular/jekyll/jekyll-liquid.md

 tags: [Jekyll, Liquid]
 ---

-> Useful tricks of Liquid, which are used along with Jekyll for GitHub Page.
+> Useful tricks of Liquid, which are used in Jekyll.

 ## 1. Liquid
 Jekyll uses the `Liquid` templating language to process templates.